x64dbg/docs/commands/gui/sdump.md

 # sdump

-Dump the at a certain position.
+Dump the stack at a certain position.

 ## arguments